maxbeber/deep-water/README.md

 - Apply post-processing techniques such as defrosting;
 - Collect satellite imagery with clouds;
 - Collect more data using the [sentinelsat](https://pypi.org/project/sentinelsat/) package;
-- Estimate the volume of a given lake;
+- Estimate the volume of a given water body;